 We continue to expand our STEM learning for each student in Spring Lake Park Schools.
 We are redesigning traditional learning experiences and transforming our classrooms to help our students become creators, designers, inventors, thinkers and leaders.

-We continue to prioritize investing in teaching and specialist positions to maintain low class sizes.
-Our class sizes at all grade levels are among the lowest in the metro area and among neighboring districts.
+One of our top priorities is to maintain low class sizes.
+Our class sizes at elementary grade levels are among the lowest in the metro area and among neighboring districts.

 Amazing things are happening every day at Centerview Elementary School – learn more about our Centerview stories and voices.

 The Spring Lake Park School Board held a regular meeting on Tuesday, June 11.

 Students, families and staff gathered to celebrate the Spring Lake Park Schools’ Life Skills Transitions students at an end of the year celebration on Wednesday, June 5.
 Students were honored for their hard work throughout the year and six graduating students were presented with their diplomas.

 The Spring Lake Park School Board held a work session on Tuesday, May 28.

 Spring Lake Park Schools will once again participate in the U.S. Department of Agriculture (USDA) Summer Food Service Program.
 Breakfast and lunch will be provided at no cost to all children ages 1-18 at Park Terrace Elementary School and Westwood Intermediate and Middle School.

 "I personalize learning through technology in order to meet their unique goals, interests and needs of each of my students."